 The course allows students to continue studying marketing, business, economics, free enterprise, and entrepreneurship.
 Project and group learning is utilized to gain competencies in entrepreneurship including, merchandising, advertising, promotion, and human relations.
 Students participate in "hands-on" activities such as a stock market and/or small business simulation.
-May fulfill the cooperative education/work experience requirement.
-May qualify as a 4th-year math- related course.
+May qualify as a 4th-year math-related course.
 College credit available through Davenport (if both Marketing 1 and 2 are taken) and GRCC.